Taking good care of ourselves and our possessions

 Building a compost heap helps us to take good care of ourselves with exercise and better organic food.

 I have often thought that life would be far better for the majority of us if there was no insurance whatsoever.
-We would motor more carefully, knowing there might be a massive loss if we drink and drive, crossed the barrier-line or exceeded the speed limit.
+We would motor more carefully, knowing there might be a massive loss if we drink and drive, cross the barrier-line or exceed the speed limit.

 We would be more thorough with home maintenance and put secure burglar-guards in place.
 We would not go building houses where there is risk of flood or fire.